dillof/together-import/README.md

 together-import
 ===============

-script to import files into Together
+This script allows to import files into [Together](http://reinventedsoftware.com/together/), a place for all your digital stuff.
+Metadata can be set via command line options.